 How does business asset disposal relief work?

-BADR for those that qualify means that you can reduce tax payable to 10% on any gains, which can add up to a significant saving.
+BADR, for those who qualify, now applies a 14% CGT rate on qualifying gains from 6 April 2025, increasing to 18% from 6 April 2026.
 However, the conditions vary depending on whether you are selling the business itself, selling shares in the business, lending assets to the business, or if you are a trustee.
 Here, gift hold-over relief may apply, which can mean CGT may not apply if you give away a business asset, although the person who receives it will have to pay CGT when they sell the asset.

 What is the annual CGT allowance?

-Up until the 2022/23 tax year, the capital gains tax allowance was £12,300; this reduced to £6,000 before a further reduction to £3,000 was applied to gains made in 2024/25.
-Therefore, £3,000 is the current total amount of gains a person can make before they are liable to pay CGT.
+The capital gains tax allowance is £3,000 for 2025/26 (and £1,500 for trusts), unchanged from 2024/25; this is the annual amount of gains an individual can make before CGT is due.
 The allowances are liable to change, so you should independently verify the rates on the gov.uk website or consult an accountant if CGT is a concern among your tax affairs.